d893a/local-ml-models/local_ml_models.md

 This is a collection of links and information to assess the viability of running machine learning models and large language models locally.

+The aim is to support engineers and stakeholders to bring a well-informed decision when procuring LLM infrastructure.

 ### LLM system characteristics

+A large language model takes a sequence of tokens as input (called prompt) and produces a sequence of tokens as output.
 The performance of the LLM is a combination of model characteristics, hardware capabilities, and software efficiency.
-The following parameters are indicating
+The following parameters are indicators of performance:
-performance:
 -   Time to first token [millisecond]
 -   Prompt processing throughput [token/second]
 -   Token generation throughput [token/second]

 #### Model Size